rainbow494/arch-1/doc/en-us/stackoverflow-update-560m-pageviews-a-month-25-servers-and-i.markdown

 *   2 read-only SQL Servers for used mainly for the Stack Exchange API

-*   VMs also perform functions like deployments, domain controllers, monitoring, ops database for sysadmin goodies, etc.<span style="font-size: 12px;"> </span>
+*   VMs also perform functions like deployments, domain controllers, monitoring, ops database for sysadmin goodies, etc.

 ## Platform